cryvnn/cryvnn/README.md

 I enjoy building, configuring, and experimenting with computer systems and networks.

-Most of my work now lives in experiments and infrastructures.
+Most of my work lives in experiments and infrastructures.
 The goal is understand systems deeply and make them predictable.

 Here I will share my “creativity”.